purgemebaby/Folder-Grove/README.md

 1) __Default Project Structures__: I made some examples of project structures following established standards for the corresponding language/purpose (this may not be the project structure you are searching for).
 In any other case, you can change this in the script or add more.

 2) __Create Non-Persistent Structured Project__: This allows you to make the main folders and subfolders of your project structure at your working directory/custom path, but does not saving this as a preset.
-(While codign, I couldn't get this one able to create subfiles).
+(While coding, I couldn't get this one able to create subfiles).

 3) __Create Persistent Structured Project (custom path not available)__: With this option you can save a preset in a <name>.txt located at the fg_presets folder created when you run the script.